 Supervision is provided on campus beginning at 7:30 am Monday - Friday.
-Students should not arrive prior to 7:30 am without special permission from the teacher, elementary administrator, or principal.
+Students should not arrive prior to 7:30 am without special permission from the teacher or Administration.
 Students are supervised at all times including breakfast, lunch, and recess.
 Supervision ends at 2:50 p.m. unless students have been given permission to extend their day.
 Supervision for special education students is the same as for all others unless otherwise specified in the IEP.